Recovery From Heart Surgery: Common Concerns

 - Loss of consciousness.

-- Pain not relieved by pain medication.
+- Pain that is not relieved by pain medication.

 - Blood in urine or stool.